 Memory cell deficiency after HSCT leads to a high susceptibility to fatal infections and therefore strategies to overcome this long-lasting immunodeficiency are required.
 Recently, it has been demonstrated that the BM is a reservoir for memory T cells, which are antigen-experienced immune cells crucial for immunity against a broad variety of pathogens.
 Only a few studies indicate memory B cells as persisting in BM and other lymphoid organs.

-Since BM-resident memory T cells have been characterized with distinct functional features compared with their circulating counterparts, particularly (Okhrimenko et al. 2014), we have performed a comprehensive comparative analysis using paired BM and PB samples.
+Since BM-resident memory T cells have been characterized with distinct functional features compared with their circulating counterparts, particularly exhibiting a more resting state (Okhrimenko et al. 2014), we have performed a comprehensive comparative analysis using paired BM and PB samples.
 We found human BM memory B cells to express less HLA-DR and CXCR3 but increased Fas-Ligand compared to their PB counterparts.
 Upon re-activation, BM memory B cells exhibited a more resting phenotype.
 Transcriptome and protein analyses revealed a higher amount of α-defensin expression in BM memory B cells.
 BM-serum comprised α-defensin RNA- and protein-rich exosomes.
 Co-culture of sorted PB lymphocytes with BM-serum or with CD45+CD15+ cells from PB and BM, classical α-defensin expressers, induced α-defensinhigh memory cells.
 BM mononuclear cells were significantly more bactericidal than PB mononuclear cells.

 Long-term survival after allogeneic hematopoietic stem cell transplantation (allo-HSCT) requires a fully reconstituted immune system, which is hampered by lymphoid organ damage associated with conditioning therapy, graft-versus-host disease, and immunosuppression.
 We are interested to better understand the immune defects occurring in allo-HSCT.